eslint/rewrite/packages/compat/README.md

 ## Overview

-This packages contains functions that allow you to wrap existing ESLint rules, plugins, and configurations that were intended for use with ESLint v8.x to allow them to work as-is in ESLint v9.x.
+This package contains functions that allow you to wrap existing ESLint rules, plugins, and configurations that were intended for use with ESLint v8.x or v9.x to allow them to work as-is in ESLint v9.x and v10.x.

-**Note:** All plugins are not guaranteed to work in ESLint v9.x.
+**Note:** All plugins are not guaranteed to work in ESLint v9.x or v10.x.
 This package fixes the most common issues but can't fix everything.

 ## Installation